U.S. to allies: The U.S. believes in diplomacy, despite Trump's words

 Similarly, Mattis walked back some of the president's recent comments on North Korea, assuring journalists that there is always room for diplomacy, after the president wrote on Twitter that the time for talks is over.

-"I take exception to the president's comments because you've got to be sure that you can do what you say you're going to do," Republican Sen. John McCain of Arizona told Phoenix radio station KTAR last month.
-"The great leaders I've seen don't threaten unless they're ready to act and I'm not sure President Trump is ready to act."
+"I take exception to the president's comments because you've got to be sure that you can do what you say you're going to do," Sen. John McCain, R-Ariz., told Phoenix radio station KTAR last month.
+"The great leaders I've seen don't threaten unless they're ready to act, and I'm not sure President Trump is ready to act."